 Cambridge International A Level candidates have two choices.
 Candidates who want to take the whole of the Cambridge International A Level qualification at the end of a course of study take all four components together.
-Candidates who want to take the Cambridge International A Level qualification in two stages take the Cambridge International AS Level first.
-If they pass Cambridge International AS Level, they then only need to take Components 3 and 4 in order to complete the Cambridge International A Level.
+Candidates who want to take the Cambridge International A Level qualification in two stages take the Cambridge International AS Level, they then only need to take Components 3 and 4 in order to complete the Cambridge International A Level.